- August 2017

 - Section C - Investigators, Communication of Results, Management of Data.
 The completed draft may exclude the Aims/Background/Project quality and innovation, Feasibility and benefit.

-- C2 and C3 - Medical and Dental Statement
+- C3 and C4 - Medical Research Statement

 - Section G - Research Support and Statements on Progress